Duke Nukem: Merchandise

-Duke Nukem was a short-lived toy set from defunct toy company ReSaurus.
-Primarily emphasizing Duke Nukem 3D, the set featured three versions of Duke (with a fourth "Internet only" Duke that came with a CD-ROM and freezethrower accessory), the Pigcop, Octabrain, and Battlelord.
-The toys were prone to breakage (Duke's legs were held on by a thin plastic rod which was easy to snap and the Octabrain had numerous fragile points).
-More toys were planned to coincide with the release of Duke Nukem Forever, however the game's delay halted production of the toys, and ReSaurus eventually went out of business.
-At Toyfair 2011, NECA revealed a new series of Duke Nukem Forever action figures with more details and articulation than the previous series from 1997.
+Beginning in 1997, now-defunct toy company ReSaurus began releasing action figures based on the Duke Nukem franchise.
+Primarily emphasizing Duke Nukem 3D, the line features three versions of Duke, with a fourth "Internet only" Duke available with a CD-ROM and freeze-thrower accessory.
+The line also includes a Pigcop, Octabrain, and Battlelord.
+The toys were found to be prone to breakage, particularly Duke's legs, which are held on by a thin plastic rod which easily snaps, and the Octabrain, which has a number of fragile points.
+More toys were planned to coincide with the release of Duke Nukem Forever.
+However, the game's delay halted production of the toys and ReSaurus eventually went out of business.
+At Toyfair 2011, NECA revealed a new series of Duke Nukem Forever action figures with more details and articulation than the previous series.

 During 2012, Sideshow Collectibles announced a new collectible statue based on Duke Nukem as he appeared in Duke Nukem Forever.
 The statue was released during April 2013.

 Reception

 The series has been generally popular since its inception.
 Duke Nukem and Duke Nukem II, along with Commander Keen, helped make the side-scrolling platformer genre popular on the personal computer, as games like Super Mario Bros. had for video game consoles.

 The games progressed from the shareware niche and into the mainstream gamer audience with Duke Nukem 3D, which was also part of video game controversy.
 The game, like others such as Star Wars: Dark Forces, was one of the first titles considered comparable to Doom.
 The Build engine program used for Duke Nukem 3D has also become one of the most popular programs used by developers.
 Duke Nukem 3D was controversial because of its depictions of human sexuality, pornography, obscenities, graphic violence, recreational drug use, and other risqué topics.
 This caused the game to be banned in Brazil and, in other countries, the sale of the game was strictly regulated against purchase by minors.
 Despite this, Duke Nukem 3D was a commercial and critical success for 3D Realms.

 The development of Duke Nukem Forever was delayed from 1997 until it was finally released on June 10, 2011.
 The exceedingly long wait had caused a number of jokes related to its development timeline.
 The video game media and the public in general have routinely suggested several names instead of Forever, calling it: "Never", "(Taking) Forever", "Whenever", "ForNever", "Neverever", and "If Ever".
 Fans speculated that the game's initials, "DNF", also stand for Did Not Finish, a common sporting term.
-Due to Duke Nukem games featuring many popular culture references, a joke on the "development hell" of Duke Nukem Forever's production was included in the title itself, where Duke is playing it himself within the game, and when asked if it was any good, comments, "After 12 fucking years, it should be!"
+Due to Duke Nukem games featuring multiple popular culture references, a joke on the "development hell" of Duke Nukem Forever's production was included in the title itself, where Duke is playing it himself within the game, and when asked if it was any good, comments, "After 12 fucking years, it should be!"
 The game has also won a wide variety of "vaporware awards".